GRIT: a package for structure-preserving simulations of gravitationally interacting rigid-bodies: Rigid Body Simulation: Algorithms

 \subsection{Splitting Methods for the System with Axis-symmetric Bodies}

 In this section, we utilize the splitting method to construct symplectic integrators.
 A diverse range of symplectic integrators with different accuracy and time complexities can be designed as the splitting method is quite flexible in terms of splitting and composition.
-Based on our Hamiltonian of the N-rigid-body system, we will explore two different integrators.
-One split the Hamiltonian into two parts with comparable size, another split the Hamiltonian into four parts corresponding to various magnitudes and hence different timescales.
+Based on our Hamiltonian of the N-rigid-body system, we will explore three different types of integrators.
+One split the Hamiltonian into two parts with comparable size, the other two split the Hamiltonian into, respectively, three and four parts corresponding to various magnitudes and hence different timescales.

 In terms of the shape of rigid bodies, we make the axis-symmetric assumption in this section for simplicity.
 That is, without loss of generality, $\bm J_i = $.
 For general rigid bodies that are not axis-symmetric, different splitting mechanisms can be applied (see Sec.\ref{sec:nonsymmetric}).